 I’m sure you’ve heard this one before.

-I can’t stress how important it is that you replace your heating and cooling air filter often.
+I can’t stress how important it is to replace your heating and cooling air filters often.
 The filter removes airborne particulate that will clog the cooling system.
-Of the tips and ideas listed – this simple task is one of the most important.
+Of the tips and ideas I’ve listed – this simple task is one of the most important.

 DON’T TRY TO CLEAN THE COILS.